 Step 7: Wait to Add Another Coat

-Apply another coat of sanding and cleaning once the floor has been well cleaned and dried.
+Apply another coat of sanding and cleaning once the floor has been well-cleaned and dried.
 If you’re applying a second coat within 24 hours of the first, you don’t need to sand the floor again.
-Even so, sanding can help you achieve the greatest results.
+Even so, sanding can help you achieve the most outstanding results.

 Step 8: Repeat the Process until the Floor has a sufficient Coating